trustyai-explainability/guardrails-detectors/docs/llm_judge_examples.md

 - `template_vars`: Variable mapping to substitute in templates
 - `template_engine`: Template engine to use ('format' or 'jinja2'), default is 'format'
 - `system_prompt`: Custom system message to take full control of the evaluator LLM persona
 - `examples`: Few-shot examples.
-List of JSON objects, each JSON represents an example and must contain `content`, `score`, and `reasoning` fields and `reasoning` fields
+List of JSON objects, each JSON represents an example and must contain `content`, `score`, and `reasoning` fields

 ### Get list of pre-defined metric names: